-This page describes the node operating system (node OS) image that runs on Anthos clusters on VMware (GKE on-prem) cluster nodes.
+This page describes the node operating system (node OS) image that runs on GKE on VMware cluster nodes.

-Anthos clusters on VMware node pools also support Container-Optimized OS.
-Container-Optimized OS on Anthos clusters on VMware supports kdump for debugging kernel issues.
+GKE on VMware node pools also support Container-Optimized OS.
+Container-Optimized OS on GKE on VMware supports kdump for debugging kernel issues.

 OS | Node images | Status |